Pasadena Child Custody Attorney

 There are a few factors that need to be considered when determining what custody agreement will work for your family, including:

 - The legal custody of the children involved.
-Parents who are granted legal custody will be able to make all decisions for the children, including religious upbringing, healthcare options, and educational decisions.
+Parents who are granted legal child custody will be able to make all decisions for the children, including religious upbringing, healthcare options, and educational decisions.

 - Physical custody agreements.
 Physical custody is where the child will reside and which parent will have most face-to-face time with the children.

 - Visitation agreements.
-In the case of one parent being given physical custody, a visitation schedule will need to be created so the non-custodial parent is able to have visitation with the children.
+In the child custody case of one parent being given physical custody, a visitation schedule will need to be created so the non-custodial parent is able to have visitation with the children.

-Of course, each case is unique, and every family is different, and there may be a few other circumstances to take into consideration.
+Of course, each custody case is unique, and every family is different, and there may be a few other circumstances to take into consideration.
 Children that are over 12 may be given the option to voice their opinions on physical custody.
 The parents’ criminal history, employment, and financial situations may all be taken into consideration as well.

 What is Considered an Unfit Parent?